ghostiam/BrokenEye/README.md

 # BrokenEye

-BrokenEye is an application that will allow you to obtain more detailed data from the Pimax Crystal Eye Tracker, namely:
+BrokenEye is an application that will allow you to obtain more detailed data from the Tobii Eye Tracker, namely:

 - Gaze direction
 - Eye convergence